 Poised to invade your home and

-creep out help out your family before the end of the year, Jibo is a mechanical assistant that’s being marketed as “the world’s first family robot.”
+creep out help out your family, Jibo is a mechanical assistant that was originally marketed as “the world’s first family robot.”
+That was back in 2014, and while there are now quite a few family robots around, Jibo still has a rather unique aesthetic that might help it succeed now that it’s finally available to preorder.
 Looking like an odd mixture between HAL9000 and Marvin the Paranoid Android, this bulbous little bot is designed to help you out with a variety of different tasks around the house.

 He (she? it?) doesn’t have any hands or feet to move around and manipulate objects with, so he won’t be able to handle the tedious chores like vacuuming, taking out the trash, or cleaning up dog crap in the yard, but even without hands or arms, Jibo still has some nifty tricks up his non-existent sleeves.

 Inside of his rotund little head, Jibo boasts a range of different sensors, cameras, and special software that enables him to recognize faces and natural-language voice commands.
 Think of him like a physical manifestation of Siri.
 Just like the digital assistant you carry around in your pocket, he can politely remind you of important tasks, and even read you messages that your friends and family have sent.
 At parties and other social gatherings, Jibo can act as the photographer — using his advanced facial-recognition software in tandem with his two cameras and swiveling head, he can snap photos for you automatically.
 The bot uses natural cues like movement, speech, and smile detection to know when someone’s posing for a picture.